Tim Cone: Alaska Milk (1989–2011)

-In 1989, Cone took over as the coach of the Alaska Air Force with players such as the famed Bruise Brothers duo of Yoyoy Villamin and Ricky Relosa, and Abet Guidaben.
+1989, after working for Vintage Sports, Cone took over as the coach of the Alaska Air Force with players such as the famed Bruise Brothers duo of Yoyoy Villamin and Ricky Relosa, and Abet Guidaben.
 A year later, Cone led the Air Force to the finals of the 1990 PBA Third Conference.
 Alaska blew a 2–0 lead in the best-of-five series to suffer one of the biggest collapses in PBA history, losing to Purefoods in five games.

 Cone was barred from coaching in the 1991 PBA All-Filipino Conference due to a February 1990 case filed by the Basketball Coaches Association of the Philippines questioning the alien employment permit given to Cone by the Department of Labor and Employment.
 The group's complaints stemmed from Article 40 of the Labor Code that only allows the hiring of a foreigner only after determining that no Philippine resident is competent, able, and willing to perform services at the time of application.
 The Supreme Court of the Philippines ruled against General Milling Corporation, Cone's corporate employer, in April 1991.
-Cone was able to return to PBA coaching when he gained permanent resident status after his August 1991 marriage to Filipina girlfriend Cristina Viaplana.
+He was temporarily replaced that time by assistant coach Chot Reyes.
+Cone was able to return to PBA coaching when he gained permanent resident status after his August 1991 marriage to Filipina girlfriend Cristina "Cris" Viaplana.

 Cone and Alaska won their first championship by defeating Ginebra San Miguel in the 1991 Third Conference.
 That team was led by Jojo Lastimosa, Eugene Quilban and Bong Alvarez.

 After several struggles, Cone's team would have a strong group of locals Lastimosa, Johnny Abarrientos, Bong Hawkins, Jeffrey Cariaso and Poch Juinio, while having import Sean Chambers for the Milkmen.
 From 1994 to 1998, the Milkmen won eight titles in 14 conferences during the stretch.
 The highlight of that run, though, would come in the 1996 season when Alaska won the coveted PBA Grand Slam, becoming the third franchise and the fourth team to win a Grand Slam in the history of the league.